area17/scss-utilities/README.md

 A series of plugins to enable/encourage systematised web design/development and some other useful utility classes.

 AREA 17 strongly believes in design systems and then using these systems to build products for both ourselves and our clients.
-Tailwind is thus a natural fit for us, but we wanted more "system" to the utilities to tie closer to our design methodology.
+Utilities are a natural fit for us, but we wanted more "system" to the utilities to tie closer to our design methodology.

 We also wanted to include a few utility classes that would simplify some common styling requirements.